On the Bondi accretion of a self-interacting complex scalar field: EFT of the complex scalar

 For the potential~(\ref{eq:Potential}) of interest to us, the leading order solution of Eq.~(\ref{rho0eq}) is

 that exist only for $X \!\ge\! m^2$.
 Consequently, the effective action~(\ref{Seff}) takes the form

-where we have dropped the bookkeeping parameter~$\varepsilon$, as it is clear that the expansion is organized in terms of the number of derivatives acting on~$X$.
-We see that the leading order term in this effective action is a particular~$P(X)$ theory with
+where for brevity we omitted the constant term \eqref{V_0}, and where we dropped the bookkeeping parameter~$\varepsilon$, as it is clear that the expansion is organized in terms of the number of derivatives\footnote{Note that~(\ref{EFTexample}) is the tree level effective action; for one-loop corrected effective action in the regime of negligible gradients of~$X$ see \cite{Joyce:2022ydd}.} acting on~$X$.
+We see that the leading order term in this effective action is a particular~$P(X)$ theory~(\ref{PXaction}) with